Englot/micro_paint_rectangles/README.md

 ## Example
+_Screenshot of the terminal output using the example configuration-file "blueprint2":_

 ![grafik](https://user-images.githubusercontent.com/80413516/154947014-ba733665-b516-411c-a596-e69abcea32c1.png)

- _Screenshot of the terminal output using the example configuration-file "blueprint2"_
+ ## Notes
+As it is only a small execise, I did not bother to properly free allocated memory.